unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 ![A video of an app that implements automatic incremental loading](../Assets/PaginationIncrementalLoading.gif)

 > [!NOTE]
-> The source-code for the sample app demonstrated in this section can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PaginationPeopleApp).
+> The source code for the sample app demonstrated in this section can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PaginationPeopleApp).

 ## Offset pagination